mohammadreza-ashouri/Transaction_lifecycle_blockchains.md/README.md

 ```
 Note that when creating a transaction, users must ensure they have sufficient balance to cover both the amount being sent and the transaction fees.

-Total Transaction Cost
-Total Transaction Cost
-=
-Value
-+
-(
-Gas Limit
-×
-Gas Price
-)
-Total Transaction Cost=Value+(Gas Limit×Gas Price)
-Value: The amount of Ether (ETH) to send.
-Gas Limit: The maximum amount of gas units the transaction can consume.
-Gas Price: The fee per unit of gas (in wei).

 ## 2. Transaction Signing